-Once all the training has been completed, you and your employee sign off on the Orientation/Training Checklist (attached to the employer/employee agreement).
-The completed checklist must be sent to the SDS Fiscal Agent or Agency to keep in your file.
-ONLY AFTER THE CHECKLIST HAS BEEN COMPLETED AND TURNED IN WILL THE EMPLOYEE BE ABLE TO WORK (if they will be doing personal cares) OR BE PAID (if they will be doing household tasks).
+Once all the training has been completed, you and your employee sign off on the Orientation/Training Checklist.
+The completed checklist must be sent to the SDS Fiscal Agency to keep in your file.
+Only after the checklist has been completed and turned in will the employee be able to work (if they will be doing personal cares) or be paid (if they will be doing household tasks).